 The coastal city of Savannah captivates visitors with its shaded tree-lined avenues and old-world charm.
 Established nearly three hundred years ago as America’s first planned city, Savannah proudly displays its rich and colorful history.
+Our Savannah travel packages are perfect for families.
 Here, numerous relics of the Revolutionary and Civil Wars, stunning architecture, and the hauntingly beautiful Bonaventure Cemetery give you a sense that you’ve stepped back in time.

 Featured Savannah Hotel

 Wander along Savannah’s cobblestone streets, past historic mansions and lively squares, and moss-draped oak trees.
 Explore the city as memorialized by John Berendt in “Midnight in the Garden of Good and Evil.”
 Bask in the sunshine at Tybee Island.
 And get swept up in the warmth of Southern hospitality as few other cities know how to dish it out.

 Many historic homes are open to visitors, including the Isaiah Davenport House, an elegant Federal-Style home dating back to the 1820s.
 The impending demolition of the building in the 1950s led to the formation of the Historic Savannah Foundation, whose primary goal is the preservation of the city’s architectural heritage.

 Monterey Square is a standout among the city’s many elegant squares.
 At its center stands a monument honoring General Casimir Pulaski, who was killed during the Siege of Savannah in 1779.
 Among the many stately buildings bordering the square is the Mercer-Williams House, known both for its meticulous restoration and for its notoriety as the site of multiple mysterious deaths including a murder recounted in “Midnight in the Garden of Good and Evil.”